 Since being diagnosed with Type 2 Diabetes, I never thought I'd enjoy a donut again, but after perfecting this recipe, you can have a light, fluffy low-carb toasted coconut donut with maximum flavor and no sugar crash.

-You might also enjoy this delicious Sugar Free Collagen Donut, Sugar Free Pumpkin Spice Chai Donuts or these Low Carb Apple Cinnamon Donuts recipes.
+You might also enjoy this delicious Sugar Free Collagen Donut recipe, Sugar Free Pumpkin Spice Chai Donuts, or these Low Carb Apple Cinnamon Donuts recipes.

 What are toasted coconut donuts?